lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/blackjackGame/README.md

 ![alt text](image-3.png)

+R1: The Blackjack game contains the shoe of cards which contains one or more decks of cards in it.

 Hand

 The Hand class represents a Blackjack hand used in this game which can contain multiple cards.

 ![alt text](image-4.png)

+R8: The player can draw the additional card if their hand has less than 21 points.

+R9: The dealer can draw an additional card if their hand is less than 17.

+R10: If a player or the dealer’s hand is more than 21, they bust and lose the game.

 Players